groonga/groonga/doc/source/reference/tokenizers.rst

 tokenize method for ASCII characters. ``TokenBigram`` uses bigram tokenize method for non-ASCII characters.

+You may be confused with this combined behavior.
+But it's reasonable for most use cases such as English text (only ASCII characters) and Japanese text (ASCII and non-ASCII characters are mixed).

+Most languages consists of only ASCII characters use white-space for word separator.
+White-space-separate tokenize method is suitable for the case.

+Languages consists of non-ASCII characters don't use white-space for word separator.
+Bigram tokenize method is suitable for the case.

+Mixed tokenize method is suitable for mixed language case.

+If you want to use bigram tokenize method for ASCII character, see ``TokenBigramSplitXXX`` type tokenizers such as :ref:`token-bigram-split-symbol-alpha`.

+Let's confirm ``TokenBigram`` behavior by example.

 ``TokenBigram`` uses one or more white-spaces as token delimiter for ASCII characters: